rh-aiservices-bu/multi-gpu-llms/README.md

-# Distributed Serving with Multi-GPU LLMs in Kubernetes / OpenShift
+# Distributed Serving with Multi-GPU LLMs in OpenShift

 This repository provides instructions for deploying LLMs with Multi-GPUs in distributed OpenShift / Kubernetes nodes.